-Table 2: Transition Accuracy.
+Table 2.
+Transition Accuracy and Dwell Errors.
 For every instance a subject moves between two clusters of towers, the DBN can be used to predict the subsequent cluster.
 The different accuracies between the segmentation methods are due to not only how well the clustering techniques performed at identifying the true salient locations, but also to the number and size of the clusters (described in Table 1).
-Given these high accuracies, contextual conditioning does not appear to provide significant improvement to the standard Markov model.
+Given these high accuracies, the inclusion of the temporal observations in the Contextual Markov Chain (CMC) does not appear to provide significant improvement to the standard Markov chain (MC).